 - Lightweight: Do not load up your Landing page with irrelevant content.
 Only add the content your user wants to know before landing on the page.
 Ask yourself what you would like to know if you land on this page.

 - Value Proposition: Consider adding your value proposition if you have multiple competitors.
 The ideal place for this is to include it in the second or third section but make it clear in the first place.
 You need to convey your USP to your audience so they feel more confident in signing up for your product/service.

 - Social Proof: Another point you should pay attention to is adding social proof.
 Social Proof helps in boosting your viewer’s buying decision.
 You can do this by adding Customer logos, testimonials, reviews, etc.

 - Design: Keep your design consistent!
-I often see people giving a lot of effort into building a page but forget to keep the elements’ design consistent.
+I often see people giving a lot of effort into building a page but forgetting to keep the elements’ design consistent.
 If you want your landing page to look good, keep them consistent in all sections.
-Be it color, typography, or image styling, maintain the consistency.
+Be it color, typography, or image styling, maintain consistency.

 This list goes through all the important aspects of a landing page.
 Do make sure you have checked off every item on this list while building your landing page.